build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     });
 ```

 We have now defined our AWS CDK stack to create an EC2 instance, a VPC, a security group with inbound access rules, and an IAM role, attached to the EC2 instance as an IAM instance profile.
-On top of that we have tagged the EC2 instance and attached a userdata script to it.
+On top of that, we have tagged the EC2 instance and attached a user data script to it.

 > #### ✅ ✅ ✅  **Checkpoint 1**  ✅ ✅ ✅